What is the main residence for taxes?

 FYI

 If you each have your principal residence, you are taxed on your income alone.
-You have to file your own return.
+You must file your own return.

 You've passed

-- You've been separated from property and you do not live under the same roof (whether voluntary or not)
+- You are separate past of goods and you do not live under the same roof (whether voluntary or not)

 FYI

 If you each have your principal residence, you are taxed on your income alone.
-You have to file your own return.
+You must file your own return.

 Who can help me?